Commands

 Install the build targets in some destination directory using installation prefix.
 It builds targets by itself if necessary.
 You can control paths with environment variables or command line parameters (see

-).
-It looks like classicmake install
+zenmake help install).
+It looks like classicmake installin common.- uninstall

 Remove the build targets installed with the